 Autodesk makes software for people who make things.
 If you've ever driven a high-performance car, admired a towering skyscraper, used a smartphone, or watched a great film, chances are you've experienced what millions of Autodesk customers are doing with our software.
 Autodesk gives you the power to make anything.
-That's normally what I blog about; however, as a follow up to my Money: Faces on US Currency posting, Curt Moreno posed a question: "Which coins feature someone other than a United States President?"
+That's normally what I blog about; however, as a follow up to my Money: Faces on US Currency posting, Autodesk customer, Curt Moreno, posed a question: "Which coins feature someone other than a United States President?"
 I felt compelled to respond.
 Since it is Friday, and I avoid technical posts on Fridays, here goes:

 |Denomination||Face on Coin||Image (source: Wikipedia)|